VoronDesign/Voron-Documentation/tuning/secondary_printer_tuning.md

 4. In the printer's web interface, click the "Tuning" tab (Fluidd) or "Heightmap" tab (Mainsail) on the left.

-For total variance under ~0.05mm, a bes mesh may not be necessary.
+For total variance under ~0.05mm, a bed mesh may not be necessary.
 This is up to your personal preference.

 A bed mesh is cheap insurance, however, especially since your variance can change a bit over time and at different bed/chamber temperatures.